Rajavn6789/assembly_x86_64/1.concepts/README.md

 14. r13 - register 13
 15. r14 - register 14
 16. r15 - register 15

+Note
+The different portion of the bits in 64 bit in the register can be accessed by the following
+a) rax
+1. eax - Lower 32 bits
+2. ax - Lower 16 bits
+3. al - lower 8 bits

+b) r8
+1. r8d - Lower 32 bits
+2. r8w - Lower 16 bits
+3. r8b - lower 8 bits

 ### b) Flags
 Flag can also hold data (only one bit of data true or false)